-Students are required to meet with their E/MC Mentor on a BI-WEEKLY basis to discuss class progress and any concerns.
-The Mentors will create a schedule of meetings for the term based on all of their students' schedules and send it out to students at the beginning of each term.
+Students are required to meet with their E/MC Mentor on a bi-weekly basis to discuss class progress, go over important E/MC topics and ask any questions they have.
+The mentor will create a schedule of meetings for the term based on all of their students' schedules and send it out to students at the beginning of each term.